gocept/gocept.bbissues/README.rst

 Collect open issues from multiple bitbucket or github repositories and generate a nice html page or a file with json information about your projects.

-This package is compatible with Python version 2.7.
+This package is compatible with Python version 2.7, 3.6, 3.7 and 3.8.

 Installation
 ============